 Fast forward to November 2016, and I have returned from the trip of a lifetime.
 I stumbled upon the following quote, which accurately describes my three-month adventure: “Maybe the journey isn’t so much about becoming anything.
 Maybe it’s about un-becoming everything that isn’t really you so you can be who you were meant to be in the first place.”

 When I left for my trip, all the negativity and distractions from my daily life went away.
 I was left with ample time to reflect on my values, my priorities and what is important to me.
 I acquired new skills and new interests along the way and improved upon ones I had previously developed.
-My trip will never be seen as “work experience” on a resume, but the strengths and skills acquired are ones that people read about in leadership books, but struggle to put into practice.
-I became an effective communicator and confident decision maker.
+My trip will never be seen as “work experience” on a resume, but the strengths and skills acquired are ones that people read about in leadership books but struggle to put into practice.
+I became a more effective communicator and confident decision maker.
 I became open-minded.
 I became insanely curious.
 I became fascinated with human behavior and social norms.
+I developed a deeper interest in history.
 I became more empathetic.
 And most importantly, I started living like the person I had always wanted to be.
 A person who values integrity, respect and curiosity.

 Above all, my European trip taught me the importance of believing in yourself.
 You must always do what is best for you.
 There isn’t a right way to live your life.
 It is too short to not be madly in love with it.
 So, dare to be different.
 Be courageous.
 Take the leap.
 Trust yourself — both your heart and your brain.
 And above all, go after what is important to you.
 Your soul will thank you.